masonjwhite/fun-with-async-code/README.md

 My bootcamp students were asking for some clarification on async javascript.
 So I built this exploration of the several glorious ways to handle async code!

+*Please note that these examples are mostly written in ES5 as not to confuse my students (they have not learned ES6 syntax yet).

 ## Included Examples

 1. Callbacks